+Welcome to discover a nice walking route in Calpe.
 Today we visit one of the most visible touristic municipalities of the Costa Blanca, Calpe.
 This town is the most southern town of the Marina Alta.
-It has beautiful sandy beaches, the famous Peñon d’Ifach, and salt lakes and a lovely old town centre.
+It has beautiful sandy beaches, the famous Peñon d’Ifach, and salt lakes, and a lovely old town center.
 It is a coastal city that offers a lot to discover.

 How do you get to Calpe?

 When you decide to drive to Calpe from North and South be aware that there is no direct exit from the AP-7 motorway.
 From the South, you must exit at Altea, from the North you exit at the Benissa exit.
-From both these exits, the national road N-332 connect with the town.
-If you wish to travel by public transport you can choose the tramvia Benidorm-Denia, that has a stop about one kilometer outside of town.
-Or you use the ALSA bus that has a stop at the bus station near the city centre.
+From both these exits, the national road N-332 connects with the town.
+If you wish to travel by public transport you can choose the tramvia Benidorm-Denia, which has a stop about one kilometer outside of town.
+Or you use the ALSA bus that has a stop at the bus station near the city center.

 What can you visit and see in Calpe?